 - Provide distractions like toys or treats for pets

 - Mask the sounds of fireworks with background “white noise” – examples include music from the radio, turning the TV on, or using a white noise app

-- Wrap your cat’s body with calming pressure using a ThunderShirt or Anxiety Wrap
+- Wrap your dog’s body with calming pressure using a ThunderShirt or Anxiety Wrap

 - Use a calming pheromone such as ADAPTIL or Feliway